mayuresh82/gocast/README.md

 If `gocast_monitor=consul` is specified, then GoCast uses the defined healthchecks in consul as the health monitors for the service.

-If `gocast_nat=protocol:listenPort:destinationPort` is specified, then GoCast will create NAT rules, via iptables, and map traffic destined to the assigned VIP and the specified `listenport` to the physical IP and `destinationport`.
+If `gocast_nat=protocol:listenPort:destinationPort` is specified, then GoCast will create NAT rules, via iptables, and map traffic destined to the assigned VIP and the specified `listenPort` to the physical IP and `destinationPort`.

 Example: `gocast_nat=tcp:53:8053` and `gocast_nat=udp:53:8053`